 try to re-connect periodically with unlimited number of trials;

-in case the radio connection is not re-established after 3 trials, then the Basic SW shall indicate a “CONNECTION_NOT_RE_ESTABLISHED event to the application (with the origin of the problem).
+in case the radio connection is not re-established after 3 trials, then the Basic SW shall indicate a “CONNECTION_NOT_ESTABLISHED event to the application (with the origin of the problem).

 When the application requests a radio disconnection, then the Basic SW shall stop the connection re-tries in all cases.